 Step 4.
 Enable APC PHP Extension

-Once that finishes, run the following command to enable APC extension in Apache configuration.
+Once that finishes, run the following command to enable the APC extension in Apache configuration.

 echo "extension=apc.so" > /etc/php.d/apc.ini